cqse/teamscale-jacoco-agent/agent/README.md

   which are separated by line breaks.
 The file may also contain comments starting with `#`.
 (For details see path format section above)
 - `validate-ssl` (optional): defaults to true.
 Can be used to disable SSL validation (not recommended).
-  For successful SSL validation you might need to make your (self-signed) certificates available to the agent via a keystore.
-See
-  [the Teamscale userguide's section on that topic][ts-userguide-keystore] for how to do that.
 - `azure-url`: a HTTPS URL to an azure file storage.
 Must be in the following format: https://\<account\>.file.core.windows.net/\<share\>/(\<path\>)</pre>.
 The \<path\> is optional; note, that in the case that the given